 Speaking of resumes, it is also essential to create a catchy resume.
 Remember, you are competing against hundreds of job applicants.
 Therefore, you need to find a way to stand out and catch the recruiter’s attention.

 Although a myriad of job openings are available online, it is also a good idea to join an employment agency.

-A recruitment agent can help you work on your resume, understand the industry where you want to be, as well as prepare you for job interviews.
+A recruitment agent can help you work on your resume, understand the industry where you want to be, and prepare you for job interviews.

-The good thing is that there are employment agencies available for both Singaporeans and expats.
-All you need to do is conduct a thorough research, and look for agencies with a lot of positive reviews.
+The good thing is that employment agencies are available for both Singaporeans and expats.
+So all you need to do is conduct thorough research.
+Then, look for agencies with a lot of positive reviews.

 Job opportunities may come in unexpectedly.
-If you are not having any luck in job sites or employment agencies, meeting other people might help.
+If you are not having any luck on job sites or employment agencies, meeting other people might help.

 Attend networking events and reach out to other professionals.
 Some people attending professional meetups, like Startup Grind Singapore, are looking for people who can work with them.
 Either they have a startup or are venturing out to other markets.

-If not, they may be able to introduce you to someone who is in need of your skills.
+If not, they may be able to introduce you to someone who needs your skills.

 On a personal level, being employed gives you a sense of fulfilment because you are being productive.
-You are able to alleviate your family’s economic status.
+As a result, you can alleviate your family’s economic status.
 And you are also helping the economy to move forward.